ashutoshmjain/gita/src/thought.md

 </div>

 `Ganesa` was probably the first to comprehend  this irreversible addition.
-He knew the obvious benefits of scribing  -  not only did the mode of communication change from synchronous to asynchronous, the written word rendered the narrative timeless.
-It enabled humans send the information to the future.
-He also knew humans would eventually change synchronous barter to a system that would enable them send value across time and space - gold .
-Because value-exchange always follows the properties of communication!
+Being the god of sacred texts , he knew the impacts of scribing  -  not only did the mode of communication change from synchronous to asynchronous, the written word rendered the narrative timeless.
+It enabled humans send the information to the future - a divine gift thus far limited to gods - ability to traverse the continuum !

 <div style="padding-left:40px;font-size:0.9em;">

 🔎 In the beginning, spoken words  and actions were synchronous [^word].
 There was no secret vault of thoughts.
 When we learned to "think", we pondered over the past activities - history.
 We saved the states of vocal interactions secretly in memory - accessible only to us.
 In essence, we separated thoughts from actions.

 Powerful thoughts then manifested into written words.
 A narrative is thus a recorded abstraction over physical actions.
 It is frozen in time for reference in the future.

 Is code an abstraction over thoughts [^code] ?

+No one could, however, fathom that humans would eventually change synchronous barter to a value-exchange system across time and space - gold.
+It was hard to imagine that value-exchange always follows the properties of communication!

 </div>

-The unintended consequence - the idea that thought may be  preserved for eternity, would percolate beyond races, geographies and cultures.
-Narrative would navigate human communities, and multi-generational endeavours.
+The idea that thought may be  preserved for eternity, would percolate beyond races, geographies and cultures.
+Narratives would navigate human communities, and multi-generational endeavours.
 All future ideologies (religions or faculties of science) must be built on a rock solid treatise - Gita , Bible, Quran, Physica, Principia, Relativity - and hundreds of more.
-Narratives would lead to human sub-species - monks, doctors, engineers , builders, metallurgists and thousands of more - to thrive and strive in a text based metaverse, we know as our real world - underpinned on a multilateral value-exchange system based on `Vikarma` - the proof of work.
-Surprisingly the model was well defined in `Dwaipayana's` white paper - `Bhagvad Gita`
+Narratives would lead to human subspecies - monks, doctors, engineers , builders, metallurgists and thousands of more - to thrive and strive in a text based metaverse we know as our real world.
+An immense expanse of transactions would be underpinned on a multilateral value-exchange system based on `Vikarma` - the proof of work.

+Surprisingly the model was well-defined in `Dwaipayana's` white paper - `Bhagvad Gita`

 <div style="padding-left:40px;font-size:0.9em;">